enkidevs/curriculum/regular-expressions/introduction/basic-syntax-i/regex-wildcards-i.md

 ### `/\w/`

-This pattern would match the following, as `\w` allows for capitalized letters:
+This pattern would match each character in the following, as `\w` allows for capitalized letters:

 '**abcABC123_**' ✅